John Beresford Leathes: Student years

 In 1884 he went up to New College, Oxford where he obtained a second-class degree in Classics.
 Rejecting his father's wishes to become ordained in the Church of England, Leathes instead studied Medicine at Guy's Hospital, walking 12 miles there and back each day from his aunt's home in Highgate.
 He qualified BMBCh (Oxford) in 1893, and in 1894 passed FRCS.

 Leathes was a student demonstrator in Anatomy at Guy's, and during 1894–95 was a demonstrator there in Physiology under his friend Ernest Starling.
 He could not train as a surgeon owing to his poor eyesight.
 In 1895 he was elected a member of The Physiological Society.
-From 1895 to 1897 Leathes was studying in Berne before moving to Strasbourg (1898–99) where he studied under Oswald Schmiedeberg.
+From 1895 to 1897 Leathes was studying in Bern before moving to Strasbourg (1898–99) where he studied under Oswald Schmiedeberg.
 On returning to London in 1899 Leathes was appointed Lecturer in Physiology at St Thomas's Hospital Medical School.
 For some eight years he also held a part-time appointment at the Lister Institute.